Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 - [ ] Send "PUBLIC_CHAT" messages to everyone with the "public_chat" command.
 - [ ] Send "PRIVATE_CHAT" messages to everyone with the "private_chat"/"chat" command.
-- [ ]Send "CLIENT_LIST_REQUEST" messages to their parent server with the "online_list" command.
+- [ ] Send "CLIENT_LIST_REQUEST" messages to their parent server with the "online_list" command.
 - [ ] Upload files to their parent server with the "upload" command.
 - [ ] Download files from their parent server with the "download" command.
-- [ ] Locally rename either clients with the "rename" command.
+- [ ] Locally rename clients with the "rename" command.

 ### Client: Security